6 Types of equity financing for e-commerce businesses

 There are several ways for e-commerce businesses to obtain equity financing.
 Below are the six most important types to consider.

-Venture capital is a type of private equity financing that investors provide to startups and small businesses with the potential for exponential growth, or have grown quickly and appear set up to continue expanding.
-VCs usually invest in higher risk investment so in exchange for funding they require stake in decision-making.
+Venture capital is a type of private equity financing that investors provide to startups and small businesses with the potential for exponential growth, or that have grown quickly and look like they will continue expanding.
+VCs usually invest in higher risk investment, so in exchange for funding they require stake in decision-making.
 This means they can have a very significant say in company decisions, depending on how much they own.
 It’s not uncommon for VCs to expect a seat on a company’s Board of Directors to oversee management of the company.

 Initial public offerings (IPOs)